Nokhiz-Khan/Pneumonia-Detection-ResNet50V2/README.md

 # 🩺 Pneumonia Detection System Using Deep Learning (ResNet50V2 & Gradio)

 A complete end-to-end Deep Learning project for detecting Pneumonia from chest X-ray images.
-This repository contains both the model training pipeline (implemented in a clean Google Colab Jupyter Notebook) and an interactive web interface built with Gradio for real-time predictions.
+This repository contains the model training pipeline (`pneumonia_detection_training.ipynb`), the trained model assets, and an interactive web interface built with Gradio for real-time predictions.

 ---